Friends of Ngong Road

 Letter from Nairobi

-During the long holiday, the students who are not sitting for exams will be taking part in various activities ranging from life skills sessions, career guidance and counselling, sexual/reproductive health training, menstrual hygiene education, drug use and abuse sensitization sessions, group discussions, library sessions and computer studies.
+During the long holiday, the students who are not sitting for exams will be taking part in various activities ranging from life skills sessions, career guidance and counseling, sexual/reproductive health training, menstrual hygiene education, drug use, and abuse sensitization sessions, group discussions, library sessions, and computer studies.
 The activities will take place concurrently with each class tackling a different area.
-The high school students will deal with life skills, group discussions, sexual/ reproductive health, computer studies and career counselling and mentorship.
+High school students will learn life skills, group discussions, sexual/reproductive health, computer studies, and career counseling and mentorship.
 Primary school children will enjoy the library and computer studies.
-Drug use and abuse sensitization sessions are conducted for the upper classes (Grades 6 to 8).
-Menstrual hygiene education is offered for girls in upper classes.
-During this time, the children are happily receiving breakfast and lunch which couldn’t have been available were it not for your generosity towards NRCF.

 Sincerely,